znsio/specmatic-documentation/documentation/soap.md

 Let's review what's been done:
 1. We pulled the definition of Id outside, into it's own xml data type,
 2. And then we put (Id*) inside the response, indicating that there could be multiple nodes of type Id.
+3. Note that the Id type in the response is now defined in a single line.

 ### Reusing declarations across scenarios